Ragnarokkr/allerta-meteo-liguria/README.md

 ## Features

 * Colored popup icon accordingingly to the weather alert and tooltip with last update date and weather alert severity;
-* Popup with map of Liguria in the colors of the alerts, and links to bulletins alerts and forecasts;
+* Popup with map of Liguria in the colors of the alerts, and links to:
+  * Civil Protection and ARPA Liguria websites;
+  * bulletins alerts and forecasts;
 * Desktop notification with weather alert severity, further information on possible risks, and links to the Civil Protection and ARPA Liguria sites.
 * Options for customizing (or possibly correcting) the links to the Civil Protection and ARPA Liguria sites, and the time interval for checking for updates.